Diocesan News

 The official name of the group is the “Support Group for the Physically Challenged,” and its mission is two-fold: to provide spiritual, emotional, and social support for members of the St. Helen’s parish community facing physical challenges and to encourage homebound parishioners to participate in the sacramental life of the church.

-“The church is a place where everyone is welcome, and with our group, we’re trying to live up to that idea,” Joan DiRiso, the group’s president, said at its annual luncheon at Lenny’s Clam Bar in Howard Beach on June 19.
+“The church is a place where everyone is welcome, and with our group, we’re trying to live up to that idea,” Joan DeRiso, the group’s president, said at its annual luncheon at Lenny’s Clam Bar in Howard Beach on June 19.

-The support group, formed 24 years ago by DiRiso’s late husband John and the Holy Name Society of St. Helen’s, draws 25-30 people to its meetings and includes, among its members, people in wheelchairs, those who depend on walkers, and folks with illnesses like multiple sclerosis and blindness.
+The support group, formed 24 years ago by DeRiso’s late husband John and the Holy Name Society of St. Helen’s, draws 25-30 people to its meetings and includes, among its members, people in wheelchairs, those who depend on walkers, and folks with illnesses like multiple sclerosis and blindness.

 Volunteer drivers transport many members to and from the sessions and often participate in the support group’s activities.